antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 transcription), H3K4Me3 methylation marks active promotors.
 Studying the relative contributions of both types of modifications allows a researcher to discern enhancer regions from active transcription sites.

+* From the main page left side menu, select the module **ChIP data** and click on **ChIP Genome Browser**
+<br.
-* From the main page select the analysis **ChIP Genome Browser** and click **Next** You are now at the GenomeBrowser at the genomic location of mycn.
+You are now at the Genome Browser at the genomic location of the gene MYCN.
 Regions encoding genes are drawn at the bottom of the graph.
-When in red they're encoded in the reverse direction, coding exons are darker.<br>
+When in red they are encoded in the reverse direction, coding exons are darker.<br>

-Li et al. (2021) sequence 73 pairs of colorectal cancer tissues and generated 147 H3K27ac ChIP-Seq, 144 RNA-Seq, 147
+Li et al. (2021) sequenced 73 pairs of colorectal cancer tissues and generated 147 H3K27ac ChIP-Seq, 144 RNA-Seq, 147
 whole genome sequencing and 86 H3K4me3 ChIP-Seq samples.
 The patients were classified into the 4 CMS subtypes.
 Therefore, we now have gene expression and chipseq data of this CMS classified patient cohort.
-Because it is difficult to look at many profiles at the same time, we averaged the data per cms group.
+Because it is difficult to look at many profiles at the same time, we averaged the data per CMS group.
 This way we created so called _ChIP seq meta profiles_.
 Let's load them into your Genome Browser
 * In the right upper corner, click the button **Load / Store Profile**
-* In the Profile dropdown, seelect **student - Li_CRC_normal_tumor_cms1234** and click **Execute**.
+* In the Profile dropdown, select **student - Li_CRC_normal_tumor_cms1234** and click **Execute**.
-* Click On the top button **Goto the GenomeBrowser**
+* Click on the button **Goto the GenomeBrowser** at the top.

 You now see the meta profiles of normal colon tissue, and CMS 1 to 4 meta profiles.
 For each group you see both H3K27ac and H3K4me3.
 If you scroll down, you can see that you are at the location of the MYC gene.
 At an active